TCPA Legal Risk Management

 • Fax advertisements without consent

-• Calls to numbers on Do Not Call Registry
+• Calls to Do Not Call Registry

 Consent Requirements